Keyboard shortcuts

 Operating Rule

-Budget follows evidence and cohort quality:
+Budget follows evidence and cohort quality, reviewed as an explicit decision loop:

 1. Scale only what improves liquidity + retention together.